julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-men-old-world.md

 - Used to “open the flow” and clear stagnation.
 - Favored by plowmen for stamina.

-Old herbalists used nettle root for urinary and lower-body vitality—essential foundations for male fertility.
+Old herbalists used nettle root for urinary and lower-body vitality, an essential foundations for male fertility.

 ---